 - 1. Evaluators must clearly identify exemplary performance as well as deficiencies in performance. - 2.
 Evaluators are encouraged to use supplementary means of assessing and documenting performance in addition to the state performance standards, assessment rubrics and evaluation instruments, including but not limited to, additional formal observations, informal observations, conferences, review of lesson plans and grade books, interactions with the employee, plans of growth or improvement and any other accurate indicators of performance. - 3.
-Student performance and other student outcome data will also may be considered as a part of the evaluation of licensed personnel, as provided in school administrators, teachers and other personnel whether or not the assessment rubric for the class of employees under evaluation includes collection of such data.
+Student performance and other student outcome data will be considered as a part of the evaluation of licensed personnel, as provided in the assessment rubric for the class of employees under evaluation.
 Multiple means of assessing student performance must be used whenever possible.
 If only one method is used to measure student performance, it must be a clearly valid tool for evaluating an employee's impact on student performance.

-- 4. Peer observations of probationary teachers must be conducted as required by law using the evaluation instrument and process established by the State Board and must be considered by the school administrator in evaluating teacher performance.
-Unless a school-level plan for peer observations has been approved by the superintendent, peer observations will be conducted in a manner similar to the observations conducted by the school administrator or designee and the observations will be considered in the evaluation by the school administrator.
-To be approved by the superintendent, any school plan must meet the following standards: - 5.
-Supervisors and principals should facilitate open communication with employees about performance expectations. - 6.
-An employee who is unclear about how performance is being assessed or who desires additional evaluation opportunities should address these issues with his or her immediate supervisor. - 7.
+- 4. Peer observations of probationary teachers must be conducted as required by law using the evaluation instrument and process established by the State Board and must be considered by the school administrator in evaluating teacher performance. - 5.
+Supervisors and principals should facilitate open communication with employees about performance expectations. - An employee who is unclear about how performance is being assessed or who desires additional evaluation opportunities should address these issues with his or her immediate supervisor. - 7.
 Evaluators will be held accountable for following the evaluation system and all applicable state guidelines on the evaluation of employees. - 8.
 Evaluation data will be submitted to the central office personnel file in accordance with state law and policy 7820, Personnel Files. - 9.
 Evaluation data will be used in making employment decisions, including decisions related to professional and staff development (see policy 1610/7800, Professional and Staff Development), career status (see policy 7410, Career Status) and suspension, demotion and dismissal of employees (policy 7930, Professional Employees; Demotion and Dismissal, and policy 7940, Classified Personnel; Suspension and Dismissal).
 Employment decisions may be made by the board and administration regardless of whether evaluators have followed the evaluation system, so long as there is a legally sufficient basis for the decisions. - 10.
 The superintendent and all evaluators are encouraged to develop ways to recognize distinguished performance and to capitalize on the abilities of such exemplary employees in helping other employees.
 The superintendent and evaluators are encouraged to involve employees in developing these processes.